rudyl313/factual-haskell-driver/README.md

 In this example replace mykey with your key and mysecret with your secret.
 Note that compiling the source code generates .o and .hi files in the source directories.

+# Locale issues

+If you're using Linux and experience character encoding issues add the following line to your bashrc before using the code:

+  export LC_ALL="en_US.UTF-8"